zawadz88/ExoPlayerAudioSample/README.md

 <img src ="./art/audioplayer.gif" />

 ## TODOs
+- add a :core module and a feature module
 - Loading music list from an external source e.g. a Web Service via Kotlin coroutines